 A study conducted by Ernst & Young found that the more vacation time, the stronger employee performance.
 To put a figure on it, for every 10 hours of vacation employees took, there was an 8 percent boost in their performance review scores.
 Employee retention was also up to 200% higher at companies run by managers who encouraged, rather than discouraged, employees from taking time off.

 Another large-scale study reported similar results.
 A 2011 study conducted by Expedia found that of those surveyed, 45 percent agreed that "they come back to work feeling rested, rejuvenated, and reconnected to their personal life" after vacation, and 35 percent said "they return from vacation feeling better about their job and feeling more productive."

-As with all things it seems that balance is key.
-Employees need time off to make sure they’re happier, healthier, and more productive, but it concerns many employees that judgmental employers might think them as less productive and disloyal if they do go on vacation.
+As with all things balance is key.
+Employees need time off to make sure they’re happier, healthier, and more productive, but it concerns many employees that judgmental employers might think them as less productive and disloyal if they go on vacation.

 If companies truly want the best from their employees, they should be practically pushing them out of the door at least occasionally to give themselves time to recharge.
 They should also lead by example and take time off themselves, as their company will benefit from their better health and wellbeing as well.